deckool/heroku-hs/README.md

 Why not go **All the way naked**

-working with git API, refs and SHA's
+working with git API, refs and SHA's, now with webhooks

 ![alt text](london.jpg "Logo Title Text 1")